DmytroGio/Vision-Compass/devlog.md

 ## 2025-09-01
 - Updated design in Figma and shortcuts written [done]
-- Create shortcuts
+- Create shortcuts [done]
-- Add shortcuts to the Info pop-up or highlight them in another convenient way.
+- Add shortcuts to the Info pop-up or highlight them in another convenient way. [done]

 - Prepare export and presentation for Github

+## 2025-09-09
+- correct the layout of auxiliary dialogs (add, delete, edit, data, info)
+- to formalize the presentation and ideology of the project